TakahiroShimada/SDLfilter/README.md

 ```

 It will take some time to run this code depending on the number of
 iterations and the machine specs.
-The runtime was about 2.5 minutes on a
+The runtime was about 2.5 minutes for
-linux machine (Intel i7-8650U CPU @ 1.90GHz, 32GB RAM) for 1000
+1000 iterations on a linux machine (Intel i7-8650U CPU @ 1.90GHz, 32GB
-iterations.
+RAM).

 ``` r
 ## 3. Find the minimum sample size required to estimate the general distribution.